plengauer/Philbot/README.md

 This is Philbot, a Discord Bot.
-See features here: http://philbot.eu/help
+See features here: http://philbot.eu/help.
+Add it to your own Discord server with this link: http://philbot.eu/deploy

 To deploy, select one the the deb packages from here: https://github.com/plengauer/Philbot/releases.
 The deployment packages ONLY take care of deployment, the Bot itself will auto-update.